 Fast-forward to March 26, 2015 when Indiana Governor Mike Pence signed the Indiana version of the Religious Freedom Restoration Act.
 It shouldn't seem like that big of a deal.
 Indiana is now one of twenty states to pass such an act.
 Even Connecticut, one of the states boycotting Indiana, has such an act (although they're not 100 percent the same type of legislation).
 However, those who are opposed to Indiana's new law are doing so because they're postulating that the law differs from other religious freedom acts to the point where it's a detrimental piece of anti-gay legislation.

 Let's back up for a second and define religious freedom.
-To sum up what I wrote on religious freedom a couple years ago, "your religion of freedom ends where another person's freedom of religion begins."
+To sum up what I wrote on religious freedom a couple years ago, "your freedom of religion ends where another person's freedom of religion begins."
 For instance, I have the right to keep kosher (Jewish dietary laws), but if I tried to force those views on everyone else, I would violate another's freedom to religion.
 In the case of the fundamentalist, Christian baker who believes homosexuality is a sin, he has a right to not sell a cake to a lesbian couple.
 However, that does not mean that his religious beliefs can be the basis to violate the lesbian's couple to get married.
 It would be the same if a homosexual baker refused to sell a cake to a fundamentalist Christian couple about to get married because that baker hated religious fundamentalists.
 It is about the freedom of association and property rights.
 No one should force you to sell something you don't want to.
 Conversely, no one should force you to buy something from anti-gay religious fundamentalists, which is why boycotting is a perfectly acceptable response.

 If you don't like a certain baker, I'm sure you can find another baker.
 Most people realize that the money of anybody, whether gay, straight, white, black, female, Christian, Jewish (you get the idea) is as green as yours or mine.
 Funny how that works out!
 And what's better is that society is becoming more accepting of gay people and same-sex weddings because it means that anti-gay discrimination is bad for business.